edmerix/Yankees-Alfred-Workflow/README.md

 # Yankees Alfred Workflow

-Workflow for Alfred V2 that uses the MLB API to check info about a current Yankees game (i.e. quickly check the score, who's on base, who's pitching etc.)
+Workflow for Alfred that uses the MLB API to check info about a current Yankees game (i.e. quickly check the score, who's on base, who's pitching etc.)

 _(For a team-agnostic version of this check my overall [MLB version](https://github.com/edmerix/MLB-Alfred-Workflow)) <sub><sup>But why...?</sup></sub>_

+Requires PHP installed, by default via homebrew and in `/opt/homebrew/bin/php.` This can be changed in the script filter after installation.

 Shows runners on base at a glance using icons in the Alfred response, see [screenshots](#screenshots) below.